jorisvervuurt/tutorials/Raspberry Pi/Installing and updating Node.js and npm.md

 To cleanup your home folder, type `cd ..` and hit Return.
 Then type `rm -R -f` followed by the name of the archive, a whitespace and the extracted folder name and hit Return.
 This should look something like this: `rm -R -f node-v8.2.1-linux-armv6l.tar.xz node-v8.2.1-linux-armv6l`

-All installation files are now removed from your home folder.
+After running the above command, all installation files will be gone from your home folder.
 Node.js and npm should now be correctly installed and ready for use.
 Simply run `node -v` to see the version of the installed binary.
-Running `npm -v` prints the version of the installed `npm` binary.
+Running `npm -v` should print the version of the installed `npm` binary.

 ## Updating Node.js and/or npm
 To update Node.js, simply follow the above instructions again.
 The old version will be overwritten, so it's probably best to run `sudo reboot now` after you've followed the above instructions.
+Note that the `npm` binary might be overwritten by a slightly older version, so it's probably best to also update `npm` using the instructions below.

 Updating `npm` is quite easy.
 Simply run `sudo npm install npm@latest -g` to install the latest version of npm.
 After running the command, type `npm -v` to see if the update went smoothly.